Lipase Blood Test: Normal Range, High Levels & Meaning

-Also known as: Serum lipase, lipase blood test
+Also known as: Serum lipase, lipase blood test, lipase normal, normal lipase

-Lipase is a digestive enzyme made mainly by your pancreas to help break down fats in food.
-Because the pancreas releases extra lipase into the blood when it's inflamed, the test is the main tool for detecting pancreatitis.
-A normal lipase level is roughly 10–140 U/L; a high lipase — often three or more times the upper limit — strongly suggests pancreatic inflammation.
+A normal lipase level on a blood test is typically about 10–140 U/L (exact cutoffs vary by lab).
+Lipase is a digestive enzyme made mainly by your pancreas to break down fats; when the pancreas is inflamed it releases extra lipase into the blood, so the test is the main tool for detecting pancreatitis.
+A high lipase — often three or more times the upper limit of normal — strongly suggests pancreatic inflammation when paired with classic symptoms.

 Lipase normal range